iamspark1e/vite-plugin-auto-mpa-html/README.md

 }
 ```

+If you need to dynamically control the page configuration used during compilation for each page based on some external variables, you can also modify the `configName` to a ".js" file and export a default configuration in the file.

 ```javascript
 // After v1.1.0, you can use `pageConfigGenerator` to dynamically set page config. import { pageConfigGenerator } from 'vite-plugin-auto-mpa-html'